Shopify/hydrogen-v1/docs/components/localization/localizationprovider.md

 description: The LocalizationProvider component automatically queries the Storefront API's localization field for the isoCode and name of the country and keeps this information in a context.
 ---

-The `LocalizationProvider` component automatically queries the Storefront API's [localization](https://shopify.dev/api/storefront/latest/objects/queryroot) field for the `isoCode` and `name` of the `country` and keeps this information in a context.
+The `LocalizationProvider` component provides localization data in a context that can be used both within server and client components by the `useLocalization()` hook.
+The default localization data is defined from your `hydrogen.config.js` file.
+You can change the active country and langauge at runtime by passing `countryCode` and `languageCode` props to the `LocalizationProvider`.

-Any descendents of this provider can use the `useCountry` hook.
+Any descendents of this provider can use the `useLocalization` hook.
 The `isoCode` of the `country` can be used in the Storefront API's `@inContext` directive as the `country` value.

 ## Example code